Find Trade Colleges

 $14,244 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at NLU are $14,244 per year.
+The average tuition and fees for an out-of-state undergraduate students at NLU are $14,244 a year.
 Bachelor’s Degree recipients from this school accumulate an average of $22,783 in student debt by the time they complete their degree.

-NLU not only placed well in our value ranking, but it is also #4 on our Best Bachelor’s Degree Trade Schools in Illinois list.
+NLU also took the #4 spot in our Best Bachelor’s Degree Trade Schools in Illinois rankings.

 #4